aleksandr-vin/texcret/README.md

 To encrypt texts we'll need secrets.
 Secrets are loaded **ON THE PAGE** from Yubikey [largeBlob](https://github.com/w3c/webauthn/wiki/Explainer:-WebAuthn-Large-Blob-Extension), passkey or password.

 The result cipertexts are called _**texcrets**_.
+You can load many secrets before encrypting, then it will be possible to read the resulting *texcret* with any of the secret.

 To decrypt *texcrets* you need to load at least one of the secrets.

 You can place your *texcrets* anywhere on your HTML page.
-Add then to the end of your page:
+Add then to the end of your page this line:

 ```html
 <script defer src="https://aleksandr.vin/texcret/texcret.js" onload="Texcret.magic();"></script>
 ```

-Then when page loads, perform this click pattern on any *texcret* on the page: *dblclick - click - dblclick*.
+And when page loads, perform this click pattern on any *texcret*: *dblclick - click - dblclick*.
 And magic will happen ! 🪄

+Want to encrypt/decrypt or _texcret/detexcret_ files from CLI? — Possible, see below.

 ## Secrets providers